Armand Assante: Career

-In addition to mafia and "tough-guy" roles, Assante has appeared in historical dramas, such as Napoleon Bonaparte in 1987's Napoleon and Josephine: A Love Story opposite Jacqueline Bisset, the heroic Odysseus in The Odyssey, Friedrich Nietzsche in the film adaptation of Irving Yalom's novel When Nietzsche Wept, and as Sanchez, Queen Isabella's Minister of State, in 1492: Conquest of Paradise.
+In addition to mafia and "tough-guy" roles, Assante has appeared in historical dramas, such as Napoleon Bonaparte in 1987's Napoleon and Josephine: A Love Story opposite Jacqueline Bisset, Odysseus in The Odyssey, Friedrich Nietzsche in the film adaptation of Irving Yalom's novel When Nietzsche Wept, and as Sanchez, Queen Isabella's Minister of State, in 1492: Conquest of Paradise.

-Other film appearances include one as a Cuban bandleader in The Mambo Kings opposite Antonio Banderas and in the adaptation of the science-fiction story Judge Dredd with Sylvester Stallone, his co-star in Paradise Alley.
+Other film appearances include one as a Cuban bandleader in The Mambo Kings (1992) opposite Antonio Banderas and in the adaptation of the science-fiction story Judge Dredd (1995) with Sylvester Stallone, his co-star in Paradise Alley.
 He appeared in the 2007 film American Gangster with Denzel Washington and Russell Crowe.
 He had a recurring guest star role in several episodes of NCIS, playing the international arms dealer René Benoit.
 He has also appeared in the 2009 horror film Smile as the mysterious Tollinger and portrayed Ernie in Sugar (marketed on Lifetime as Danger Below Deck).
 Outside of the U.S., he has participated in several film projects and humanitarian endeavors in Romania, Bulgaria, North Macedonia, Serbia, Croatia, Bosnia-Herzegovina, Kazakhstan, and Uzbekistan.

 Personal life

 Assante had a high-profile relationship with Dyan Cannon, his co-star from 1978's Lady of the House.
 He married Karen McArn in 1982.
 The couple had two daughters.
 They separated in 1992.
 It is not clear whether or when they divorced.
-Assante has also dated Mara Venier and Vanessa Constantino.
+Assante has also dated Italian actress Mara Venier and Vanessa Constantino.

 In 2013, Assante became a partner in his own premium cigar brand known as Ora Vivo Cigars.